 Train

-This is another great option!
+This is a good budget option.
 But, do not ride 3rd class!
 We repeat, do not ride 3rd class!
 Sure it's a bit cheaper, but you'll be sitting on hard benches, with chickens, and you will be the only American on board.
 Definitely memorable, but not recommended.

 But good news!
 You can book 2nd class, or even a sleeper if you want to splurge.
 For a long trip, it's worth it.